Jazz LRM: The Type Option

 Note that the definition name is the same as the subprogram (or routine) name.
 There is no way to separately name a definition as there is for COMMAREA in a program.

-If you have several subprograms that use the same definition then you can create their interface definitions with
+If you have several subprograms that use the same definition then you can create the 2nd interface definition with

 DEFINE Routine2 PARAMETERS LIKE Routine1;

-Parameter Items and Parameter Class following give more information.
+Parameter Items and Parameter Class below give more information.
 Also, the Users’ Guide chapter JazzUGLogic.htm gives examples of using subprograms and routines.

 Parameter Items